tychonievich/cs2102/markdown/structures.md

 *note: logarithms are not technically part of _discrete_ mathematics, being instead a topic within continuous mathematics.
 However, they are widely used in computing and not universally understood by entering students, so we'll cover them in this course.*

 The logarithm is a family of functions that are the inverses of exponentiation.
-They are defined by the following identity:
+It is defined by the following identity:
 $$\big(x^y = z\big) \equiv \big(\log_x(z) = y\big)$$
 The expression $\log_x(y)$ is read "the log base $x$ of $y$".